serverless/blog/posts/2017-09-07-big-changes-for-a-small-org.md

 ---
 The business of "funding the resistance" is a volatile one.
 There are big spikes of donations after major events (Charlottesville, Harvey, etc.), followed by relatively quiet periods.
 And those traffic spikes can be huge.

 As a non-profit running on volunteerism and a shoestring budget, it's a lot to manage, and we wondered where to turn.
-Atomic services (like AWS) were a flexible blessing and a rigid curse.
+Atomic services (like AWS) were both a flexible blessing and a rigid curse.
 Sometimes they practically require a PhD in configuration files.

 When we tried out the Serverless Framework, all that power and flexibility suddenly seemed within reach.
 Serverless meant we could have a pay-as-you-go, zero-maintanence site that we could build, deploy and host in a single environment.
 We were pumped to try it out.